camuthig/camuthig.github.io/content/posts/php-73-features.md

 [RFC](https://wiki.php.net/rfc/json_throw_on_error)

-Parsing JSON is a common requirement for any API.
-Up to this point, the common pattern was to attempt to decode the input, check for an error, and then proceed.
+Parsing JSON is a common requirement for most APIs.
+Until 7.3, the common pattern was to attempt to decode the input, check for an error, and then proceed.

 ```php